-Remind them to stay focused on the task and to think critically about the problem they will be trying to solve.
-Encourage them to ask critical questions in addition to the given task question, such as:
+Remind them to stay focused on the task and to think deeply about the problem they will be trying to solve.
+Encourage them to ask guestions in addition to the given task guestion, such as:

-- What is the impact of this waste on the environment and human health? - What are the underlying causes of this waste production?
+- What is the impact of this waste on the environment and human health? • - What are the underlying causes of this waste production? ۲